misterz12/interpolationcode/README.md

 6) The current version only processes stations in the United States; if other areas are needed one has to open the `database.py` file and edit `get_all_counties_query`.

 7) If one needs smaller regions to be processed (*adm3* and above) tweak the queries in the `database.py` file.

+8) As more stations become available in the `ghcnd-stations.txt` file the local copy (in the data folder) needs to be updated so that the analysis can run successfully.